eisenjulian/nlp_estimator_tutorial/blog.md

 ### Running TensorBoard

-Now we can launch Tensorboard and see how the different models we've trained compare against each other in terms of training time and performance.
+Now we can launch TensorBoard and see how the different models we've trained compare against each other in terms of training time and performance.

 In a terminal, we run
 ```bash